Anachoretic/Asus-TUF-Linux/Distro-Selection.md

 While choosing a Linux distro, you may be overwhelmed by the sheer number of options out there.
 But realistically, you only need to care about four major base distros: Arch, Debian, Fedora, and openSUSE.
 Almost everything else originates from these.
 There are other unique ones too, but you’ll discover them naturally as you go deeper down the Linux rabbit hole.

+Quick note: You may have noticed that the installation steps for Debian and Arch don’t cover installing vanilla Debian or Arch and instead focus on derivatives like Ubuntu or EndeavourOS.
+This is intentional to keep things simple and straightforward, as the guide is meant to be beginner-friendly, and installing the vanilla versions requires more self-exploration and experience.

 ## **Things not to do while choosing a distro:**

 1. **Choose a distro based on looks:**